Donate

 Lesbian

-Refers to a woman who has a romantic and/or sexual orientation towards women.
+Refers to a woman who is attracted to women.
 Some non-binary people may also identify with this term.

 Lesbophobia